-How Do You Get Access to SEPA Direct Debit?
+How do you get access to SEPA Direct Debit?

 GoCardless merchants do not need to update their systems to XML message formats and IBAN/BIC account details.
 GoCardless will collect IBAN or local bank details directly from your customers, automatically select the correct BIC and will submit, receive, interpret and action bank messages for you.
 All payment statuses are available in real-time in our dashboard or via our API.

-Your customer can set up SEPA Direct Debit payments to you online using your own online mandate form or GoCardless' pages.
+Your customer can set up SEPA Direct Debit payments to you online using your own online mandate form or GoCardless's pages.
 You can view an example of the online form for customers to complete (see here) and of a SEPA compliant mandate (see here).
-As soon as a mandate is in place, you can automatically collect one-off or recurring payments from that customer.
+As soon as a mandate is in place you can automatically collect one-off or recurring payments from that customer.

 Our pricing is simple and transparent.
 There are no set-up charges or hidden fees.